 Scott Markus, San Diego County’s first full-time attorney-mediator, facilitates settlements of complex litigation throughout Southern California.
-Since 1992, Mr. Markus has mediated more than three thousand five hundred disputes involving personal injury, insurance, employment, real property, business, construction and many other subjects.
+Since 1992, Mr. Markus has mediated nearly 4,000 disputes involving personal injury, insurance, employment, real property, business, construction and many other subjects.

 Mr. Markus has a J.D. from the University of Oregon School of Law (1980) and a B.A. from Middlebury College, VT (1977).
 Raised in Cleveland, he has lived in San Diego since 1980.

 Mr. Markus’s commitment to neutrality and dedication to attaining reasonable settlements have earned him the respect of both counsel and clients.
 His recognitions include:

 Los Angeles Daily Journal five-time Top 50 Neutral

 SuperLawyers-Alternative Dispute Resolution Specialty

 International Academy of Mediators (by invitation only) – Fellow